autowarefoundation/autoware.universe/simulator/carla_autoware/README.md

 - If you want to edit the sensors configuration used in CARLA, edit `objects.json` located in `carla_autoware/config`.
 Make sure the sensor configuration is the same as the `sensor_kit` description used in Autoware.
 - Misalignment might occurs during initialization, pressing `init by gnss` button should fix it.
+- Sensor frequency can be changed on `carla_ros.py` Line 67.
+- Changing the `fixed_delta_seconds` can increase the simulation tick (clock), some sensors params in `objects.json` need to be adjusted when it is changed (example: LIDAR rotation frequency have to match the FPS).

+# Known Issues and Future Works

+- Testing on procedural map (Adv Digital Twin).
+- Automatic sensor configuration of the CARLA sensors from the Autoware sensor kit.
+- Traffic light recognition.